Did you know?

 Reproduction

 Optimal mating seasons for False Killer Whales would be from January through December and also in March.
-However, mating occurs year around long.
+However, mating occurs year-round.
 The length of gestation ranges between 11 – 16 months.
 After conceiving a single calf, females go roughly 6.9 years without having another one.
 The newborn calf can’t swim right away.
-The young are progressively nursed over the course of 1.5 – 2 years.
+The young are progressively nursed over 1.5 – 2 years.

 The young frequently stick with their mother’s herd until after nursing.
-Males of this species reach sexual maturity between the ages of 8 – 10, while females do so between the ages of 8 – 11 and engage in promiscuous sexual engagements.
+Males of this species reach sexual maturity between the ages of 8 – 10, while female false killer whales do so between the ages of 8 – 11 and engage in promiscuous sexual engagements.

 Threats

-- False Killer Whales are known for their unique behavior of sharing food among group members, even if they are not closely related
+6. They are known for their unique behavior of sharing food among group members, even if they are not closely related.

 FAQs